xtuml/bridgepoint/doc-bridgepoint/notes/8458_model_element_move_tests/8458_Model_Element_Move_Tests.dnt.md

 >* Perform undo.

 7.8.2.
 FailureMoveClass in Source package is moved to Destination package.
->* Options menu is shown for displaying that FailureMoveClass.failureAttribute has been set to the default data type.
+>* Options menu is shown for displaying downgrades.
+>>* Check the following items to ensure a downgrade occurred:
+>>>* FailureCasesComponent.FailureMoveClass.failureAttribute to default
 >* Perform undo.

 7.9 Use Case 4.9  (Uses test model [2.8](#2.8))